ovidiuf/playground/wildfly/hornetq/failover-testing-framework/README.md

 #HornetQ Failover Testing Framework

 A multi-component framework that can be used to test HornetQ failover.
-It consists in a remote client that sends (and records) messages and various receivers that receive (and record) messages.
+It consists in a remote client that sends and records message IDs on file storage and various receivers (MDBs, remote receivers, etc.) that receive and record the IDs of the received messages.
+The framework comes with reconciliation utilities that can tell whether messages have not been delivered, or duplicate messages have been delivered.

 ##Client